-The Academic Dean reports to the campus Director.
-The Academic Dean also reports to the SIG Academic Director and Program Director located in the SIG central office in Stamford, CT.
-The Academic Dean supervises Instructors and assists Director in supervision of Program Assistants.
+This position reports to the Director of assigned campus and to the Academic Director and Program Director located in the SIG central office in Stamford, CT.

 - Completes all pre-program training, including attending a mandatory webinar training in May, watching assigned webinars, reading through manuals/handbooks, and participating in phone calls and email correspondence from SIG Central.

 - Communicates with Instructors pre-program information such as specific course assignments, referring them to the course outlines and Instructor manual, providing resources, and reviewing faculty expectations.